-This is Vin’s precious art work he painted just a few weeks after losing his daddy.
+This is Vincent’s precious art work that he painted just a few weeks after his daddy went to heaven.

-It was one moment (of many moments) throughout our grieving journey that our God has made his presence known.
-This personal God…who is our hope.
-He who is:
+This was one moment (of many moments) throughout our grieving journey that our God has made his presence known.

-And promises to be a father to the fatherless and faithful friend to widows and orphans.
+And he promises to be a father to the fatherless and a faithful friend to every widow and orphan.